Youth Advisory Board Alumni

 - Interviewing players and performing original spoken word on match day for Soccer Aid

-- Facilitating activities for guests at the Summer Garden Party
+- Speaking at and facilitating activities for guests at the Summer Garden Party

 - Speaking on a panel about the climate crisis at the London E-Prix